The requirements that follow are for Performance Majors (levels adjusted for other music degrees).

 Major scales A flat, D flat, G flat, B and chromatic scale through two octaves.
 An etude from Rochuet/Bordogni Melodious Etudes or equivalent.
 A technical etude from Tyrell, Kopprasch or Arbans.
 A solo such as Andante and Allegro by Barat, or Sonatina by Hutchinson.

 Prepare either: Exercise EJ#4, in its entirety, from Taffanel-Gaubert - 17 Grands Exercises Journaliers de Mecanisme - or - a complete exercise from Reichert - Seven Daily Exercises, op.5.
 Prepare an Etude or Caprice by Anderson, Berbiguier or Karg Elert.
 Prepare a work of your choice and one complete work by Bach, Mozart, or Handel.
+If the work is a concerto, a single movement is sufficient.

 Scales and Tonic Glissandos in all Keys.
 Etudes such as Salzedo: Conditioning Exercises for Harp or Salzedo/Lawrence: Method for the Harp.
 Two contrasting pieces such as: Sonata in C minor by Peschetti, Sonatina I, II by Dusek, The Harmonious Blacksmith by Handel/Salzedo, Impromptu Capprice by Pierne, A Ceremony of Carols by Britten, Concerto in B Flat by Handel or any of the following pieces by Salzedo: Suite of Eight Dances, Song in the Night, Tango or Rhumba.